Skip to main content

 The recovery process will vary among individuals, but you will most likely have bandages applied to your incisions and may even receive a compression garment to reduce swelling and support your healing.
 In some cases, small drains may be placed temporarily beneath the skin to drain fluid or blood that collects.11

-Your healthcare provider should give you instructions on how to care for the surgical sites and drains, as well as medications to apply, concerns to look for and when to follow up with your surgeon.11
+Your healthcare provider should give you instructions on how to care for the surgical sites and drains, as well as which medications to apply, concerns to look for and when to follow up with your surgeon.11

 Initial results will take time to fully reveal themselves as the swelling of surgery goes down and until you can stand fully upright.
 It may take one to two weeks before you can stand straight enough to see the results, and longer than that for full healing to conclude.12